 - Hillsdale grads are prepared not only to live well, but to pursue their vocations.
 Within six months of graduation, 98% are employed or attending graduate school.

-- Hillsdale graduates recently went on to pursue graduate study at institutions like Baylor University, Georgetown University, Harvard University, Massachusetts Institute of Technology, University of Michigan, University of Notre Dame, Ohio State University, Oxford University, University of Southern California, University of Virginia, and Yale University.
+- Hillsdale graduates recently went on to pursue graduate study at institutions like Boston College, Cornell University, Harvard University, Massachusetts Institute of Technology, Mayo Clinic College of Medicine, Oxford University, Pepperdine University, Purdue University, Texas A&M University, University of Chicago, University of Michigan, University of Notre Dame, University of Southern California, Vanderbilt University, and others.

 - Hillsdale routinely sends students to top law schools across the country, including Harvard, Yale, University of Virginia, University of Chicago, and Notre Dame.
 Six Hillsdate graduates from the last decade have served as United States Supreme Court clerks.

 - Mid-range ACT composite score is 30-34.